 Server Stars Language Tools Transport

-keboola/mcp-server (83 stars, Python, official) is one of the most complete data platform MCP servers.
-Storage access and table/bucket management, component inspection (extractors, writers, data apps), SQL transformation creation with natural language, job execution and monitoring, workflow pipeline building (conditional and orchestrator flows), Streamlit data app deployment, project metadata management, and development branch operations.
+keboola/mcp-server (83 stars, Python, v1.49.1, official) is one of the most complete data platform MCP servers.
+31 documented tools across storage, components, SQL, jobs, flows, data apps, documentation, OAuth, search, and project management.
+SQL transformation creation with natural language, job execution and monitoring, workflow pipeline building (conditional and orchestrator flows), Streamlit data app deployment, project metadata management, and development branch operations.
 Tool authorization via HTTP headers with read-only mode and allowlists/denylists.
-Three thousand three hundred seven commits — extremely active development.
+Over 3,400 commits — extremely active development with multiple releases in March–April 2026.
 Requires Python 3.10+ and the uv package manager.
 If you use Keboola, this is a first-class integration.

 Data Warehouses